Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Presentations/2022-11-UnicodeSupportInCuisSmalltalk/README.md

 [Paper](2022-11-UnicodeSupportInCuisSmalltalk.pdf) written by Juan and presented at the ["FAST Workshop 2022 on Smalltalk Related Technologies"](https://openreview.net/group?id=FAST.org.ar/2022/Workshop&referrer=[Homepage]).
 It describes the approach used to support Unicode in Smalltalk source code and generally in Text objects.
 It also includes a review of pitfalls in the implementation of Unicode in other programming languages and the lessons learnt from them.

+## Abstract
+Any modern development environment needs to provide good support for Unicode text.
+Cuis Smalltalk presents a specific set of requirements, and offers a unique set of resources for implementing it.
+Additionally, Unicode has been around for long enough to allow for a critical view on existing implementations.
+This paper describes the motivations, choices and implementation strategies of the support for Unicode recently added to Cuis

+## Notes
 This was written in 2022 and reflects the state of the system at that time.
 Since then, a few things have changed.
 Please keep them in mind as you read the paper:
 - Utf8String is now called UnicodeString.
 - Utf8Symbol is now called UnicodeSymbol.